KQM-git/TCL/docs/theorycrafting.md

 **Support** = Characters whose value to the team isn’t to deal damage, but to provide utility.

-* **Cleanser** = A character that has a skill/burst that applies an element onto themselves to clease off leyline disorders.
+* **Cleanser** = A character that has a skill/burst that applies an element onto themselves to cleanse off leyline disorders.
 * **Healers/Shielders** = As the name states, characters that increase the survivability of your other characters by providing healing or shields
-* **VV** = An anemo character with 4 set Viridescent Venerer on to reduce the elemental res of the enemy
+* **VV** = An Anemo character with 4 set Viridescent Venerer on to reduce the elemental res of the enemy

 ## Reaction Terms